OpenNBS/NoteBlockWorld/apps/frontend/posts/blog/2026-08-08_smithed-summit-2026.md

 tags: ['events']
 ---

 Hey everyone! **Smithed Summit 2026**, the world's largest Minecraft data pack convention, has just started!
-Just like last Summit, Note Block World will be at the event, alongside **70+ community projects**!
+Just like last Summit, Note Block World will be at the event, alongside **70+ community projects!**

-From **August 8th to 22nd**, you'll be able to:
+From **August 8th–22nd, 2026**, you'll be able to:

 - find showcase booths;
 - attend in-game talks, panels and events;